maniospas/pygrank/docs/userguide/setup.md

     ... # code to run on pytorch
 ```

-In dense mode, the pytorch backend attempts to store graphs in dense square
+Dense mode attempts to store graphs in dense square
-matrices that take full advantage of pytorch's device parallelization.
+matrices that take full advantage of pytorch's device parallelization,
+which is several times faster than sparse counterparts.
-If there is not enough memory to allocate a sparse adjacency matrix,
+If there is not enough memory to allocate the necessary dense matrices,
-the backend generates a sparse version and creates a warning.
+this backend generates a sparse version and creates a warning.
-The backend's initialization also accepts a device string or object to
+Its initialization also accepts a device string or object to
 which computations should be internally transferred.
 If provided, this needs to
 be one among pytorch's available devices (typically `"cuda"` or `"cpu"`).
 If not provided, the device will be the same as the one selected during the
 last time this backend was loaded.
 If this is the first time,
 the device will be automatically selected to be `"cuda"`
-if the latter is properly integrated, and `"cpu"` otherwise.
+when the latter is properly integrated, and the less performant
+"cpu"` otherwise.
 <br>
 <b class="parameters">Installation</b><br> For full installation instructions visit pytorch's website in the links below.<br>
 <b class="parameters">Links</b><br> [pytorch](https://pytorch.org/get-started/locally)